liqd/adhocracy3/src/adhocracy_core/docs/websockets.rst

         { "event": "removed", "resource": "RESOURCE_PATH" }

-    In practice this usually means that the resource has been delted or marked hidden (see :doc:`deletion`).
+    In practice this usually means that the resource has been deleted or marked hidden (see :doc:`deletion`).

 * If resource is a Pool: